 Title I schools are served in rank order based on poverty identified with the free/reduced lunch application and direct certification information.
 Schools with 75% free and reduced lunch population are required to be served.
-Gadsden City serves Emma Sansom Middle school who is 70.12% free and reduced.
-This number is 8.97% lower than last year (79.07%).
-All other schools are anywhere from 27.05% - 88.65%% free and reduced.
+Gadsden City elected to use the poverty data allowed by the state from 2010-20.
+All schools are anywhere from 21.93% - 94.96%% free and reduced.